Study smarter with Fiveable

 Some phonological processes exist to fix "illegal" sound combinations or maintain preferred syllable shapes.
 Languages have templates for acceptable syllable structures, and these processes enforce those templates.

-Compare: Epenthesis vs. Deletion—both repair syllable structure, but they work in opposite directions.
+Compare: Epenthesis vs. Deletion.
+Both repair syllable structure, but they work in opposite directions.
 Epenthesis adds segments to break up clusters; deletion removes segments to simplify them.
-The choice depends on the language's preferred syllable template.
+Which one a language uses depends on its preferred syllable template.

 These processes spread features across multiple segments, creating phonological consistency within words or phrases.
 The underlying principle is that certain features "want" to be uniform across a domain.

-Some phonological processes aren't just about sound—they carry grammatical or semantic information.
-These processes show the interface between phonology and morphology.
+Some phonological processes aren't just about sound.
+They carry grammatical or semantic information, showing the interface between phonology and morphology.

-Compare: Reduplication vs. Affixation—both add morphological content, but reduplication copies existing material while affixation adds new material.
-Reduplication is particularly interesting because the "affix" is phonologically dependent on the base.
+Compare: Reduplication vs. Affixation.
+Both add morphological content, but reduplication copies existing material while affixation adds new material.
+Reduplication is particularly interesting because the "affix" is phonologically dependent on the base it copies from.

 | Concept | Best Examples |